mendersoftware/mender-docs/04.Artifacts/07.Variables/docs.md

 The variables are either specific to- and defined by Mender, as shown by the `MENDER_` prefix, or [defined by the Yocto Project](http://www.yoctoproject.org/docs/2.2/ref-manual/ref-manual.html?target=_blank#ref-variables-glos) and used by Mender.

+#### IMAGE_BOOTLOADER_BOOTSECTOR_OFFSET

+Together with `IMAGE_BOOTLOADER_FILE`, this sets the offset where the bootloader should be placed, counting from the start of the storage medium.
+The offset is specified in units of 512-byte sectors.
+Obviously this needs to be non-zero, or the partition table itself would be overwritten.

+#### IMAGE_BOOTLOADER_FILE

+Together with `IMAGE_BOOTLOADER_BOOTSECTOR_OFFSET`, this specifies a file that you would like to write directly into the boot sector, in the intervening space between the partition table and the first partition.

 #### IMAGE_FSTYPES

 Influences which file system type Mender will build for the rootfs partitions in the `.sdimg` file.
 Mender will pick the **first** of the file system types ext2/ext3/ext4 listed in this variable as the file system for rootfs in the generated `.sdimg` file.
 See [File system types](../../devices/partition-layout#file-system-types) for more information.